During our services, our collection plate is passed for a donation of cash, pledge envelope or check.

 Pledge envelopes may also be mailed to: St. Peter's Episcopal Church, 800 Center St., Key West, FL 33040.

 Donate or pledge today!
 Pledges can be made as one payment or as scheduled payments over a period of time.
-The ability to donate online is coming soon, but in the meantime, checks can be made payable to: "St Peter's Episcopal Church."
-In the memo line write "Capital Campaign."

 Since 1875, St. Peter's welcomes all to worship God and to those who seek a quiet place for prayer and meditation.
 Our recent growth has come in response to all our amazing visiting supply clergy and we want to continue this forward movement.
 St. Peter's is now in urgent need of adequate housing to continue with our calendar of supply priests due to the loss of current housing arrangements.